MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

     },
 ```

 You can also reference an API plugin definition directly within a declarative copilot definition, so that the plugin functionality is directly integrated within the copilot experience.
-Referencing your API plugin from the app manifest root enables it for use more broadly in the base mode Microsoft 365 Copilot chat experience.
+Referencing your API plugin from the app manifest root enables it for broader use in the base mode Microsoft 365 Copilot chat experience.

 :::image type="content" source="assets/images/app-manifest-extensions.png" alt-text="Diagram showing app manifest referencing a declarative copilot manifest and API plugin manifest.
 The declarative copilot manifest references another API plugin manifest" border="false":::